azrulhasni/E2E_ML/README.md

     Account System.

 4. As the customer pays the loan, her credit behaviour is captured by the Loan Account System.
+For example, did he skip on any of his payments.
 This data is then conveyed to the data warehouse.

 5. A data scientist would access this behaviour data and use magical machine learning algorithms to come up with a machine learning model.